Galton’s Goalie

 The Spark

-My son and I have been doing Mark Rober’s CrunchLabs Build Boxes and they’re an absolute blast.
-For the uninitiated: Each month introduces an engineering concept with a ~20 minute video.. and then you build something cool that demonstrates it hands-on.
-We just started Season 2, and the first box was all about the bell curve – demonstrated through “Galton’s Goalie,” basically a desktop Plinko machine.
+My son and I have been building Mark Rober’s CrunchLabs Build Boxes and they’re an absolute blast.
+For the uninitiated: Each month, Mark Rober and team introduce an engineering concept with a ~20 minute video.. and then you build something cool that demonstrates it hands-on.
+We just started Season 2, and the first box was all about the bell curve distribution – demonstrated with “Galton’s Goalie,” basically a desktop Plinko machine.

 So I thought: what a fun vibe coding project!
 Let’s see if we can do that.
-And spoiler alert: We did.
+Spoiler alert: We did.

 The Journey

-Back in the day, I built Still Life in our Symphony engine – a long-exposure visualization system.
+Back in the day, I built Still Life in our Symphony engine – a signal processing engine with a computer vision component.
 We spent literally months building the signal processing and computer vision foundations.
-Detecting motion, tracking objects, creating trails – it was serious engineering work.
+Detecting motion, tracking objects, creating particle effect trails.

 Fast forward to 2026: I described the problem to Claude, we talked back and forth about the approach, and it baked the first working version in a matter of hours.
 Real-time ball detection.
 Histogram updates.
 Motion trails.
 The whole thing.